larribas/dagger/README.md

 ---

-_Dagger_ is a Python library that allows you to:

-* Define sophisticated DAGs (direct acyclic graphs) using very straightforward Pythonic code.
-* Run those DAGs seamlessly in different runtimes or workflow orchestrators (such as Argo Workflows, Kubeflow Pipelines, and more).

 ## Features

 - Define tasks and DAGs, and compose them together seamlessly.
 - Parameterize DAGs and pass parameters between nodes in plain Python (the runtime takes care of serializing and transmitting data on your behalf).
-- Create dynamic for loops, map-reduce operations easily.
+- Create dynamic for loops and map-reduce operations easily.
 - Run your DAGs locally or using a distributed workflow orchestrator (such as Argo Workflows).
 - Extend your tasks to take advantage of all the features offered by your runtime (e.g. Retry strategies, Kubernetes scheduling directives, etc.)
 - ...
 All with a simple _Pythonic_ DSL that feels just like coding regular Python functions.